jobindj/awesome-student-resources/readme.md

 <div align="center">

-Tools, tips, & resources compiled by fellows of the [MIT Biological Engineering Communication Lab](http://mitcommlab.mit.edu/be/)
+Tools, tips, & resources for STEM students/researchers

 <div align="left">

 # Getting started

-Below is a list of resources compiled for BE Communication Lab fellows relevant to undergraduate, graduate students, and postdocs at MIT.
-Although there are some MIT-specific resources, this list is also relevant to any STEM student/researcher.
+Below is a list of resources relevant to any STEM student/researcher.

-The MIT BE Communication Lab resources are also stored within this repository and are highlighted within the list below.
-If you have any questions, email us at `mitbecl@gmail.com`.
+(This list is a fork from the resources compiled by fellows at the MIT BE Communication Lab)

 This list compiles resources to transform data into a clear message through:
 - **data analysis and visualization,**